2000s in fashion: Children and teenagers

-For boys, short haircuts such as the quiff, the buzzcut, curtains, crew cut, and Caesar cut were popular in the early 2000s.
+For boys, short haircuts such as the quiff, the buzzcut, curtains, crew cut, and Caesar cut were popular in the early 2000s till mid 2000s.
 Girls favored straight hair extensions and chunky highlights.
 It also became fashionable to sport curly hair with a "zig-zag" side parting and blended highlights around 2002/03.
 Back in the late 90s and early 2000s, butterfly hair clips and crimped hair became extremely popular for preteens and teenage girls.

 In the mid-2000s, longer hair on teenage boys became popular in the UK and America, including the wings haircut, influenced by the 1960s Mod subculture, and British indie pop stars.
 Hairstyles among teenage girls experienced little change, being largely the same as they were in the early 2000s.
 Curly hair became less popular in Britain, while straight hair grew more dominant.
 Highlights remained popular, as well as extensions.
 Hair was often tied into a ponytail and incorporated long bangs or a fringe.

 In 2009, the androgynous Harajuku inspired scene hairstyles (often dyed bright colors) and eyeliner were popular among girls and boys alike: first in Japan, and later in the US and Europe.
 As an alternative to the scene hairstyles, many teenage girls in the US and Australasia opted for a preppy hairstyle that involved long, straight hair, side-swept and regular bangs and a side part, while boys wore basic skater hair.
 Many girls wore headbands, headwraps and 80s inspired scrunchies with either a side ponytail or french braid falling over one shoulder.

 In between 2006 and 2008, Middle Eastern teenage boys in Australia, namely those of Lebanese descent, acquired the high and tight haircut.
 Some had the cut with a mullet.